mauromltn/mauromltn/README.md

 **Welcome to my GitHub profile 👨🏻‍💻!**

 I'm a passionate student of software development, dedicated to researching and studying to acquire skills in the field.
 My goal is to explore and create innovative solutions.
-Currently, as I'm still completing my academic journey and I don't have much practical experience, however I like to apply what I learn.
+Currently, as I'm still completing my academic journey I don't have much practical experience, however I like to apply what I learn.
 I am ready to collaborate and apply my evolving skills.

 ## Tools:
 ![My Skills](https://skillicons.dev/icons?i=vscode,codepen,html,py,git,github)